Onboardbase/securelog-scan/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Functional Source License.
 See the LICENSE file for more details.